xiaoyang-sde/knowledge-base/docs/data-structures/22-tree-and-graph-traversals.md

 return false;
 ```

-The algorithm marks the verticies it has already visited to avoid infinite loop.
+The algorithm marks the vertices it has already visited to avoid infinite loop.

 ### DFS \(Depth First Search\)